 - 1. Click Tools | Check File System. - 2.
 If the K2 Media Client is online, messages appear "...offline mode now?" and "...continue?".
-Click Yes to put the K2 Media Client in offline mode. - AppCenter channels go offline. - 3.
-A message box appears "Checking media file system.
+Click Yes to put the K2 Media Client in offline mode.

+3. A message box appears "Checking media file system.
 Please wait".
+Observe progress.

-Observe progress. - If problems are discovered they are reported.
+If problems are discovered they are reported.
 If the check process passes, when the process is complete a message appears to confirm success.